 It’s a concept that works for all kinds of writing.
 As well as your notes, include any examples of good writing or other inspiration you come across.
 The next time you draw a blank when it comes to writing, a quick flick through your swipe file should help get the creative juices flowing!

 There you have it – a few tips for beginner writers to hopefully make the process a little less daunting!
 Starting really is the hardest part.
 Once you do that, you’re well and truly on track to building your writing career.
-If you want to learn more about becoming a freelance writer, check out this article.
-For more articles about freelancing in general, head over to the Sophical Blog.
+Check out our other guide if you want to learn more about becoming a freelance writer.